A photograph shows a small car loaded down with hundreds of pounds of lumber and other building supplies.

 The materials were loaded at Home Depot.
 The Home Depot store manager made the customer sign a waiver before loading.
 Both back tires are trashed.
 The back shocks were driven up through the floorboard.
 On the roof are many 2X4s, 4X4s and OSL sheets of lumber.
 The load isn’t all that meets the eye either.
 In the back seat were ten 80-pound bags of concrete!
 They estimated the load weight at 3000 lbs.
 The car is a VW Jetta with FL plates and the guy said he was headed for Annapolis!

-This item is a good example of the pitfalls of allowing pure skepticism to overwhelm ordinary evidence.
 After we originally put this picture and story up with an “Undetermined” status back in December 2000, we received plenty of mail from self-proclaimed digital photo experts offering numerous reasons (both physical and digital) why the picture couldn’t possibly be real.

 Then we starting hearing from people who were in Waldorf, Maryland, the day the photograph was taken (including employees of the Home Depot store where the building materials were purchased and the IHoP restaurant seen in the background of the photo) and who saw the car in question, some of whom snapped their own pictures of it and sent them along to us, such as the following:

-A 2012 variant of this item ended with the sentences, “And to top it off, he had an Obama/Biden bumper sticker.
+A 2012 variant of this item ended with the sentences: “And to top it off, he had an Obama/Biden bumper sticker.
 And these people VOTE!”
 This statement is clearly impossible, as the accompanying photo was originally posted in December 2000, nearly eight years before the election featuring an Obama/Biden ticket was held.